 - Best Restaurants in Seattle

-Three days is never enough time for all that Seattle has to offer.
-However, to make the most of your time in Seattle we definitely want to make sure that you can see and do as much of the iconic things as possible.
+Three days is never enough time for visiting Seattle.
+However, to make the most of your time in Seattle we definitely want to make sure that you can see and do as many of the iconic things as possible.

 As such, this 3 days in Seattle itinerary is going to keep you at the heart of the city for most of your time, while allowing for a day trip to one of several incredible places nearby.

 Before you go on though, one of our biggest recommendations is to purchase a CityPass before you start your exploration of the city.

 The reason is that by buying the CityPass ahead of time you get entry to 5 of the best attractions in Seattle, at a 46% discount, including the Space Needle, Seattle Aquarium, a harbor tour, and more.

 It’s by far the most budget-friendly way to see all the top things to do in Seattle.